-December 20, 2016: Thugs attacked former political prisoner Pham Van Troi’s house.
+December 20, 2016: Thugs attacked former political prisoner and activist at risk Pham Van Troi’s house.

-December 26, 2016: Court upheld a three-year sentence for Nguyen Huu Quoc Du.
+December 26, 2016: Court upheld a three-year sentence for Nguyen Huu Quoc Du at his appeal trial.

-December 26, 2016: Plainclothes police abducted and injured young organizer Nguyen Ho Nhat.
+December 26, 2016: Plainclothes police abducted and injured young organizer and activist at risk Nguyen Ho Nhat.

 Early January 2017: Pham Dang Toan died after a police chase under unclear circumstances; coroner attributed death to “lack of oxygen.”

-January 5, 2017: A human rights lawyer’s home was vandalized.
+January 5, 2017: An at risk human rights lawyer’s home was vandalized.